j04n-f/Encrypt-zkVM/README.md

 - Stack Depth value at 0 equals 0
 - Stack Registries at 0 equal 0
 - Stack Registries at length() - 1 equal to Outputs
-- Hasg values at 0 equal 0
+- Hash values at 0 equal 0
-- Hasg values at length() - 1 equal to Program Hash
+- Hash values at length() - 1 equal to Program Hash

 #### Transitions
 ---